top of page

 The kit includes photographic touch objects, supplies for experiments with light, sunprint paper and required materials, a Teacher’s Guide with resources, pre- and post-program recommendations, and a program outline for you to successfully complete and deliver the program in your classroom.
 Afterwards, your class is invited to book a free self-guided visit to the museum to explore our galleries.

-To book a program to be delivered at the museum, to rent one of our Edu-Kits, or for more information, please contact Samantha Palmer-Forrest at spalmerforrest@whyte.org or call 403 762 2291 (ext) 320.
+To book a program to be delivered at The Whyte, to rent one of our Edu-Kits, or for more information, please contact Julie Fesseler, Tour Program Manager, at jfesseler@whyte.org or 403-762-2291 ext 320.

 bottom of page